MicrosoftDocs/power-automate-docs/articles/guidance/rpa-sap-playbook/creating-cloud-flow-to-update-address.md

 ---
 title: Creating the cloud flow with the Power Automate portal | Microsoft Docs
-description: In this step of the RPA Playbook for SAP GUI Automation with Power Automate tutorial, we'll create a Power Automate cloud flow that calls our Power Automate Desktop flow using secure input parameters from the cloud.
+description: In this step of the RPA Playbook for SAP GUI Automation with Power Automate tutorial, we'll create the cloud flow that employees use to request an updated address.
+This cloud flow passes the input variables to the desktop flow you created in the previous section.
 suite: flow
 documentationcenter: na
 author: kathyos